top of page

 - Create a (non-cruise) ferry connection between Iceland and Greenland and Greenland and Canada.

-- Create a foot-passenger-oriented ferry connection between Greece and Egypt, for example between Crete and the small port of Marsa Matruh, to minimze distance and connect to Egyptian high speed rail.
+- Stimulate a ferry connection between Greece and Egypt, for example between Crete and the small port of Marsa Matruh, to minimze distance and connect to Egyptian high speed rail once completed.

 - Facilitate integration of foot passengers with cargo ships and customs regulations.
-Especially on ports that create strategic maritime and overland routes, like Port-Said.
+Especially where maritime routes connect to trainstes.

 - Choose maritime corridors that provide a short connection between main land corridors and create connections for foot-passengers only.